 The @read command can be used by scripts to read the output coming back from the device.
-Typically, a call to @read will immediately follow a call to @write.
-When calling @read, scripts can specify one or more patterns (i.e., strings or regular expressions) to help @read detect the end of the device output. @read will assume that device output is complete when either: the output matches one of the specified patterns, or no new output has been received from the device for Settings.ReadTimeout seconds.
-Often, the output will end with CommandPrompt, so "@read \$(CommandPrompt)" is a common way to call @read.
-If desired, the output received from the device can be stored in the WhatsUp Gold database, as shown below:
+Typically, a call to @read immediately follows a call to @write.
+When calling @read, scripts can specify one or more patterns (i.e., strings or regular expressions) to help @read detect the end of the device output. @read assumes that device output is complete when either: the output matches one of the specified patterns, or no new output is received from the device for Settings.ReadTimeoutseconds.
+Often, the output ends with CommandPrompt, so "@read \$(CommandPrompt)" is a common way to call @read.
+If desired, the output received from the device can be stored in the Network Performance Monitor database, as shown below: